 We do not recommend it.
 Ideally, your passport will be valid for at least six months after your date of departure.

-You will need to have access to your ETA while in Israel, as you are likely to be asked to present it to border guards.
+You will need to have access to your ETA-IL while in Israel, as you are likely to be asked to present it to border guards.
 You can print out a physical copy or simply show it on your smartphone screen when asked.

 Yes.
 Simply apply using whichever passport you intend to travel with.